 1996-2002 Dodge Viper Interior

 Two considerations shaped the Dodge Viper interior.
 The first was government-mandated safety equipment.
 So diving into the Dodge parts bin, they added airbags.
 Everything else was based on performance.
 White analog gauges were aimed at the driver.
 The tachometer becomes redundant once your ears learn the exhaust note, but the speedometer is paramount.
-You can easily be at triple digits in seconds.
+You can easily be at triple digits in seconds, especially considering the Dodge Viper GTS top speed of 189 mph, which was incredible for its time.
 Without cruise control, it is all that keeps you from a court date.

 Most drivers have one complaint about the Dodge Viper interior: the pedal box.
 Having massive front tires and a beefy transmission on either side, the pedals are not a straight shot for your legs.
 Those with hip or knee issues be warned, this is not the car for you.
 Interior heat is also constant.
 Since the catalytic converters are large, the composite floor pans offer little protection.
 This is easily fixed with a few layers of insulation.
 The 1996-2002 Dodge Viper interior for the GTS coupe was the first to accommodate power windows, power locks, and Air Conditioning as standard equipment.